CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: Introduction

+We design a salient-information–aware pretraining objective that pushes the model to compress documents into compact encoded representations.
+The generator can then answer questions by relying solely on these shorter input representations.
+Meanwhile, we backpropagate the generator’s next-token prediction (NTP) loss to the retriever, providing a weak supervision signal that naturally adapts retrieval to downstream generation objectives.
+This mechanism enables the retriever to learn which documents truly contribute to answer generation, rather than relying only on surface-level similarity.
+This unified design simultaneously addresses both challenges. \textbf{Efficiency-wise}, shared encodings eliminate redundant computation, making true end-to-end optimization and inference within a unified representation space possible.
+Moreover, during generation, the use of shorter context lengths saves precious resources when large language models process long-form inputs. \textbf{Optimization-wise}, continuous representations enable differentiable top-$k$ selection via Straight-Through (ST) estimation \citep{bengio2013estimating}, allowing generator gradients to update the retriever directly through gradient descent rather than inefficient RL sampling.

 To realize this vision, we present \textbf{CLaRa} (\textit{Continuous Latent Reasoning}), a joint retrieval–generation framework built on shared compressed representations.
 In Stage I, we propose \textbf{SCP} (\textit{Salient Compressor Pretraining}), which enhances semantic fidelity by constructing QA pairs that emphasize salient document content beyond surface reconstruction.
-In Stage II, CLaRa performs \textbf{end-to-end joint training} of the query encoder and answer generator under a unified next-token prediction loss, with \textbf{differentiable top-$k$ selection} via Straight-Through estimation.
+In Stage II, CLaRa performs \textbf{end-to-end joint training} of the query encoder and answer generator under a unified next-token prediction loss, with \textbf{differentiable top-$k$ selection} via ST estimation.
 Theoretically, we show this unified objective yields valid gradients for retriever learning without explicit labels.

 We evaluate CLaRa on four single-hop and multi-hop QA benchmarks with \textit{Mistral-7B} and \textit{Phi-4B}.
-Results show that SCP produces semantically rich compressed representations, and CLaRa achieves state-of-the-art retrieval and generation performance—outperforming both supervised and unsupervised baselines, and even surpassing full-text fine-tuned models on several tasks.
+Results show that SCP produces semantically rich compressed representations, and CLaRa achieves state-of-the-art retrieval and generation performance—outperforming both supervised and unsupervised baselines, and even surpassesing text-only DRO methods when our text compression ratio is 16.